The tidal evolution of satellite galaxies in cosmological simulations: insights from COLIBRE: Fates of satellites

 \subsection{The emergence of dark matter deficient galaxies}

 Based on the context discussed in the previous subsection, the present-day stellar-to-subhalo mass ratio $\xi(z=0)$ can be expressed as a multiplicative process:

-where $\xi_0=m_{*,\rm peak} / m_{\rm sub, peak}$ is the peak stellar-to-subhalo ratio (note that they are measured at their respective peak values), and $\mathcal{A}$ is the tidal amplification factor determined by the stripping history and tidal track.
+here $\mathcal{A}$ is the tidal amplification factor determined by the stripping history and tidal track.

 In Fig.~\ref{fig:SHMR}, we visualize the first ingredient of Eq.~\eqref{eq:xi_mult}: the distribution of $\xi_0$ for all satellites with $m_{*,\rm peak}>10^{7}\,\rm{M}_{\odot}$.
-The distribution peaks at $\xi_0 \sim 0.05$ for galaxies near $m_{\rm *, peak} \sim 10^{10.2} \,\rm{M}_{\odot}$ (corresponding to $m_{\rm sub,peak} \sim 10^{12} \,\rm{M}_{\odot}$) and drops rapidly to $\xi_0 \lesssim 10^{-3}$ for faint dwarf galaxies.
-This unevolved relation closely resembles the central-galaxy stellar-to-halo mass relation (SHMR) at $z=0$ (shown by the thick cyan line in Fig.~\ref{fig:SHMR}), except for a modest upward offset reflecting post-infall star formation.
+The distribution peaks at $\xi_0 \sim 0.05$ for galaxies near $m_{\rm *, peak} \sim 10^{10.2} \,\rm{M}_{\odot}$ (corresponding to $m_{\rm tot, peak} \sim 10^{12} \,\rm{M}_{\odot}$) and drops rapidly to $\xi_0 \lesssim 10^{-3}$ for faint dwarf galaxies.
+This unevolved relation closely resembles the central-galaxy stellar-to-halo mass relation (SHMR) at $z=0$ (shown by the thick cyan line in Fig.~\ref{fig:SHMR}), except for a modest upward offset reflecting post-infall star formation, which aligns with the difference between the red and black curves at $f_{\rm tot} \sim 1$ in Fig.~\ref{fig:xi_boost}.
 We note the presence of a scattered ``cloud'' of outliers in the top-left region of the distribution, representing low-mass systems with anomalously high peak stellar fractions ($\xi_0 \gtrsim 10^{-2}$).
 Upon investigation, we find that these outliers originate from two rare, transient populations.
 The first case primarily occurs at low redshift and appears to be an algorithmic artifact of our halo finder, as these objects typically exist for only a single snapshot before disappearing.
 The second case occurs at high redshift and has a physical origin driven by complex mergers.
 During such events, a low-mass galaxy may rapidly accrete another system's baryonic components; this causes both its stellar and gas fractions to spike, producing an anomalously large stellar-to-subhalo mass ratio right before the galaxy is merged into by a larger system.
 Because these objects are rare and short-lived, they do not affect the overall relations of the satellite population.

 Using the extrapolation procedure and the tidal-track model introduced in sections~\ref{sec:bimodal} and~\ref{sec:ad}, we model the evolved $\xi$ at $z=0$ for both the lost satellites, as shown in the right panel of Fig.~\ref{fig:SHMR_evo}.
 To factor out the changing number density with stellar mass, the panels show a column-normalised density (relative fraction within each $m_{*}$ bin) rather than absolute counts.